Access and interpret product information

 This unit is an accredited training resource consistent with the Nationally Recognised Training requirements for Vocational Education and Training (VET) and is ideal for Registered Training Organisations (RTOs) in Australia.
 It consists of Learning Resource Material (instructional theory), an Assessment Workbook, and information about assessment mapping to the Performance Criteria, Knowledge Evidence, and Performance Evidence requirements of this accredited unit.

-Unit information about the SITTTVL001 training material in this resource
+Unit information about the SITTTSL002 training material in this resource

-This unit describes the performance outcomes, skills and knowledge required to access product information about travel products to fulfil sales or operational needs.
+This unit describes the performance outcomes, skills and knowledge required to access product information on tourism, travel, hospitality, or events products to fulfil sales or operational needs.
 It requires the ability to identify sources of information and to interpret specific details of the products.

-The product can include international or domestic products sold by any travel organisation.
+The product can include any international or domestic product sold by any tourism, travel, hospitality, or events business.
 The breadth and depth of product knowledge and its application will vary according to the industry sector, workplace and job role.
 This unit is not about having an in-depth knowledge of products, but focuses on the ability to source and interpret information.

 The unit mainly applies to frontline sales and operations personnel who operate with some level of independence and under limited supervision.
 It does, however, describe a fundamental operational function and those individuals who work with very little independence under close supervision would also use this skill.